HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/setup/create-contact-form.md

 ### Create Contact Form

 1. Hover over the "customer form" request and click on the ellipsis (three dots).
 Select "Duplicate".
-1. Change the name of the request to "contact form".
+2. Change the name of the request to "contact form" and click save.
-1. Change the URL as "&#123;&#123;HOST&#125;&#125;/design/forms/Contact?dataSource=customers&nsfPath=tutorials/customers.nsf".
+3. Change the URL as "&#123;&#123;SETUP_HOST&#125;&#125;/design/forms/Contact?dataSource=customers.
-1. On the Body tab set the request body content to:
+4. On the Body tab set the request body content to:
     {% raw %}
     ~~~json
     {